justintemp/Pintos_Starter/README.md

 1. Build the directory with `make`
 2. Run `make check`:
    - You'll see a lot of stuff being output, but if you're patient for about 10-30 minutes, you'll get a summary of your results at the end.

+# How to get your grade

+0. The tests are weighted.
+You can see the actual grade by running `make grade`
+1. Some of the tests involve synchronization and race conditions.
+The grading script runs 3 times and takes the lowest of the 3 grades so make sure to run `make grade` several times and make sure you get the same grade each time

 # How to run a single pintos test